-Update Nov 2012: Since this article was written, I have now switched to the Genesis Lifestyle Theme and couldn’t be happier.
+Update Nov 2012: Since this article was written, I have now switched to the Genesis Prose Theme and couldn’t be happier with this mobile responsive design.
 I no longer use WooThemes or Thesis.

 It’s such a harsh word isn’t it?

 Nevertheless that’s the verb many people have used in the past week when they noticed my new theme design.

 Hey Lisa!
 Why did you ditch Thesis?

 Let me make one thing clear.
 My move to another theme was less about any love lost for Thesis and more about finding what I needed in one theme and at the right time.

 Update Nov 2012: Thesis 2.0 launched in October 2012 and in my opinion became less user friendly.
 I no longer recommend Thesis unless you are a developer.
 The reviews have not been good for the average WordPress user.
 Hopefully it will get better with updates, but for now, I recommend Genesis.
 That’s the theme I’m using now.
 Check out all their themes here.

 I was actually planning on installing a fresh copy of Thesis on my local WordPress testing platform so I could redesign from the default design, but for whatever reason I just wasn’t in the mood.

 My e-buddy Brankica highly recommended The Genesis Theme after using it for her new design — which I did eventually buy and used for NapturallyCurly.
 However, I wanted something different for this site.

 About two weeks ago I remembered a Facebook fan raving about WooThemes so I decided to check out their designs.
 And while browsing through, it just so happened their Headlines theme had everything I wanted and more.